Should I Buy a Practice or Start a New One?

 Starting a Practice

-Commonly Touted Advantages to Starting a Practice
+Commonly Touted Advantages of Starting a Practice

-- Location – You get to research the demographic and competition data to find the area that best fits your personality, type of patient you want to see, and services you want to provide.
+- Location – You get to research the demographic and competition data to find the area that best fits your personality, type of patient you want to see, and the services you want to provide.
 You then get to find a building that you are proud to call home to your practice.

 - Design – You get to design the practice exactly how you want it.
 You can make it a place you love coming every day.